Welcome to today's edition of the Rush 24-7 podcast.

 That's the reaction to that.

-So, Mr. Caprio, while it may have ticked you off, and you looked at it as a sign of uh disrespect, the end of the day, it's a net pus for you that Obama did not endorse you.
+So, Mr. Caprio, while it may have ticked you off and you looked at it as a sign of disrespect, the end of the day, it's a net pus, net plus for you that Obama did not endorse you.

-You really have to be amazed at the wonderful eloquence of the uh the Democrat.
+You really have to be amazed at the wonderful eloquence of the Democrats.

 Hey, Rush.

-Uh, just uh thought I'd give you a call and let you know that uh the joke with you know a burying an Islington seminary, a cemetery is not even an original joke.
+I just thought I'd give you a call and let you know that the joke with a burying in Arlington Cemetery is not even an original joke.

-And it was originally uh put out right after the election after Obama won, and it was Obama that actually fell in the river, and three boys rescued him and basically along the same line.
+And it was Obama that actually fell in the river, and three boys rescued him.

-She shortened it up, he gave the first two boys some stuff, and the third kid asked for a wheelchair because when his dad finds out, he's gonna, you know, he's gonna put him in a wheelchair.
+He gave the first two boys some stuff, and the third kid asked for a wheelchair because when his dad finds out, he's going, you know, he's going to put him in a wheelchair.

 So it wasn't even an original joke on her part.